DESIGN IN CLAY 1. ABSTRACT SCULPTURE UNIT (10TH, 11TH, & 12TH Grade)

 Baltimore Clayworks

-At Baltimore Clayworks, I conduct weekly classes in pottery wheel and hand-building techniques for teens ages 12 to 16.
+At Baltimore Clayworks, I instruct weekly classes in pottery wheel, hand-building, and sculpture techniques for teens ages 12 to 16.

 These lessons include: